 About William Morris and Morris & Co.

-Textile designer, interior decorator, novelist, poet and socialist activist William Morris was one of the most influential figures of the Victorian Era in Great Britain.
-His designs generated the Arts and Crafts movement, which revolutionised English taste in the late 19th century.
+Textile designer, interior decorator, novelist, poet and socialist activist William Morris was one by the mid nineteenth century one of the most influential figures of the Victorian Era in Great Britain.
+His designs generated the Arts and Crafts movement, which revolutionised English taste in decorative art, textiles and furniture in the late 19th century.

 Morris was born to a well-to-do family in Essex.
-He studied at Marlborough College, and then Exeter College, Oxford, where he became lifelong friends with Edward Jones (later the painter Burne-Jones).
-Jones and Morris came under the influence of the Oxford movement within the Church of England, which sought a renewal of Roman Catholic thought within the Anglican church, and aimed to become a clergyman, but he abandoned this ambition when he was influenced by the thought of the critic John Ruskin, who argued for the social and moral basis of architecture.
+He studied at Marlborough College, and then Exeter College, colleges at Oxford University, where he became lifelong friends with Edward Jones (later the painter Burne-Jones).
+Jones and Morriscame under the influence of the Oxford movement within the Church of England, which sought a renewal of Roman Catholic thought within the Anglican church, and aimed to become a clergyman, but he abandoned this ambition when he was influenced by the thought of the critic John Ruskin , who argued for the social and moral basis of architecture.

-Morris developed a passion for medieval art and architecture, and fell in with the Pre-Raphaelite Brotherhood of painters influenced by medieval art and mythology.
-At this time, he married the artist’s model Jane Burden, but the marriage would prove to be unhappy for both partners.
+William Morris developed a passion for medieval art and architecture, and fell in with the Pre Raphaelite Brotherhood of painters influenced by medieval art and mythology.
+At this time, he married the artist‘s model Jane Burden, but the marriage would prove to be unhappy for both partners.

-Morris’s decorative arts quickly took off.
+By the mid nineteenth century, Morris‘s decorative arts quickly took off.
 At the International Exhibition of 1862 the firm exhibited stained glass, furniture, and embroideries, and the company was soon hired to create a series of decorative panels, designed by Burne-Jones, for Jesus College Chapel, Cambridge.
 Morris also achieved success as a poet, with the romantic poetry The Life and Death of Jason (1867) and The Earthly Paradise (1868-70).
-He visited Iceland in 1871 and 1873, which would prove a continual source of inspiration.
+He visited Iceland in 1871 and 1873, his Icelandic sagas would prove a continual source of inspiration.

-Today, Morris is best-known for his wallpaper designs, which drew on native English flora and experimented with vegetable dyes.
+Today, Morris‘s legacy is his wallpaper design, a collection which drew on native English flora and experimented with vegetable dyes.